 Texas Tech University is a good option for students pursuing a Petroleum Engineering degree.
 Texas Tech University petroleum engineering students earn 1.3% more than the standard petroleum engineering graduate.
 This school is one of the largest schools in Texas.

 Marietta College is a wonderful choice for students pursuing a Petroleum Engineering degree.
-The Petroleum Engineering major at is quite focused.
+At Marietta College, 34.6% of undergrads major in Petroleum Engineering.
 Students who enjoy a more slow-paced life will enjoy the school's location in the smallish town of Marietta, Ohio.

 Even if you're not from Ohio, you won't feel as if you're the odd one out at this school.
 Approximately 35.0% of undergraduates are from out-of-state.
 Since the average SAT score of this school's applicants is around 1,090, admissions officers can afford to be pretty selective.
 Get all the essential details on Marietta by checking out their scorecard.